emacsmirror/oer-reveal/README.md

 # Excerpt of customizable options

-Variable `oer-reveal-script-files` lists JavaScript files to load when initializing reveal.js.
-If you use the version of reveal.js coming with *oer-reveal*, you may want to assign the value of `oer-reveal-script-files` to `org-re-reveal-script-files`.
-This also happens in `oer-reveal-publish-setq-defaults`.
+Variable `oer-reveal-reveals-version` allows to specify the version of reveal.js (which introduced incompatible changes in version 4.0).
+It takes precedence of `org-re-reveal-revealjs-version`.

 Variable `oer-reveal-plugins` lists reveal.js plugins to be activated.
 To configure those plugins, customize